NomicFoundation/hardhat/CONTRIBUTING.md

 yyyy-mm-dd` release.
 ```

-14. Deploy to a local verdaccio instance and test each of the `./examples` based on the new version.
-15. Push the release branch and open a pull request on `main`, the PR description should match the changelogs
+13. Push the release branch and open a pull request on `main`, the PR description should match the changelogs
-16. On a successful check, `rebase merge` the release branch into `main`
+14. On a successful check, `rebase merge` the release branch into `main`
-17. Switch to main branch and pull the latest changes
+15. Switch to `main` branch and pull the latest changes
-18. Git tag the version, `g tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
+16. Git tag the version, `g tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
-19. Publish `@nomicfoundation/ignition-core`, `@nomicfoundation/ignition-ui`, `@nomicfoundation/hardhat-ignition` and `@nomicfoundation/hardhat-ignition-viem` :

-- `cd packages/core && pnpm publish --no-git-check`
-- `cd packages/ui && pnpm publish --no-git-check`
-- `cd packages/hardhat-plugin && pnpm publish --no-git-check`
-- `cd packages/hardhat-plugin-ethers && pnpm publish --no-git-check`
-- `cd packages/hardhat-plugin-viem && pnpm publish --no-git-check`
+17. Publish all workspace packages: `pnpm -r publish --no-git-checks`

-20. Create a release on github off of the pushed tag, the release notes should match the changelogs followed by a hiring entry:
+18. Create a release on github off of the pushed tag, the release notes should match the changelogs followed by a hiring entry:

 ```markdown
 ---
 > 💡 **The Nomic Foundation is hiring!
 Check [our open positions](https://www.nomic.foundation/jobs).**
 ---
 ```

+19. Switch to `development` branch and rebase it on `main` to include the new release.
+Push the rebased `development` branch

 ## Manual testing